 The endowment offers mini-grants to travel to other countries with an agenda that includes silviculture and production forestry.
 The committee will award grants of up to $8,000 each for activities in the 2017 calendar year.
 They are also willing to award one large grant of up to $15,000 for use between March 2017 and February 2019.
 Funding for $1,500 or less can be requested to support participation in activities like workshops, conferences, or internships.
-The international committee has extended the deadline and is accepting applications on a rolling basis until March 31, 2017 (or until funds are exhausted).
+For priority consideration apply by January 16, 2017.
 (Please note, the application deadline will be moved up to December 1, 2017 for 2018 grants.)

 Download the 2017 Bruce and Barbara Zobel Endowment for International Forestry Studies Announcement and Application Instructions.
 For more information or questions, please contact Dr. Steve McKeand.

 About Dr. Zobel